mromphf/website/src/pages/jordan-village.md

 “I brought these.
 I’m Ted Labour.
 Joe said there was a food drive.
 Do I bring these straight to the priest?”

-“Oh… thank you.
+“Oh... thank you.
 I can take them.”

 She nearly capsized as he dumped sixty pounds into her arms.